SaketTommundrum/Netflix-Dashboard/README.md

 With Netflix expanding globally, understanding viewer content trends and regional catalog performance is crucial for content strategy and licensing decisions.

 ## Goal of the Dashboard
-To provide a visual analytics tool that enables stakeholders to:

-Compare content growth YoY

-Analyze top genres and countries

-Track progress against content targets
+To provide a visual analytics tool that enables stakeholders to: Compare content growth YoY, Analyze top genres and countries, Track progress against content targets

 ## Walkthrough of Key Visuals